Lumy0726/PowerTabletManual/README.md

 Second is mouse double click using short double tap.
 The last one is mouse left click and moving, using short tap and dragging.
 <img src="README_source/img_android_settings_gesture.png">
 You can set maximum recognition time and maximum move of click, of these gestures.
-This means that if you touch and touch-out 'Tablet Region' within recognition time without moving maximum move pixel, that will be one 'tap' of gesture.
+This means that if you touch and touch-out 'Tablet Region' within recognition time without moving more than maximum move pixel, that will be one 'tap' of gesture.
 If you set time to 0, this will disable gestures.
 And, PowerTablet also supports special gesture.
 You can change sensitivity temporally when you touch-up and touch-down in short time while dragging.
 In generally, you can use this gesture to delicately move mouse cursor, when mouse acceleration is disabled.
 I will call this to ReTouch gesture.
 You can set maximum recognition time and ReTouch Sensitivity multiplication.
 Set time to 0 to disable ReTouch gesture.

 ## \<Area Expand\>
 <img src="README_source/img_android_settings_areaexpand.png">

 Area Expand feature helps to use more large area in absolute mode.
 <img src="README_source/img_android_abs_region.png">
 In generally, the input area of absolute mode is in the 'Tablet Region' (rectangle line of picture).
 But actually you can set input area outside of 'Tablet Region' at 'Absolute Position Settings'.
 In this case, normally you cannot use input region which is in outside of 'Tablet Region'.
 But you can touch that region if you set 'Area Expand', by ignoring other buttons like mouse button region or 'WIFI' 'USB' buttons.